jlarsson/node-repunt/README.md

 ```

 # Motivation
 Why another crawler?
 I participated in several projects where public websites should be migrated to other platforms.
-In one particular case, it was an e-commerce without a product datase, so my only option was to crawl the existing site and pull out product information (descriptions, variant, related products, images, ...) from the web.
+In one particular case, it was an e-commerce without a product database, so my only option was to crawl the existing site and pull out product information (descriptions, variant, related products, images, ...) from the web.
 This is generally timeconsuming and requires a lot of development of the analysis part.
 Having a nice crawler with good caching support (speedup is significant!) made my life easier.

 # Filter cheatsheet